-Mr. Greifeld's amended and restated employment agreement provides for enhanced payments and benefits upon a change of control of the company.
-In addition, we have entered into letter agreements with each of the other named executive officers providing enhanced payments and benefits to them if they are terminated in connection with a change in control of the company.
+Messrs.
+Greifeld's and Knight's employment agreements provide for enhanced payments and benefits upon a change of control of the company.
+In addition, we have entered into letter agreements with the other named executive officers providing enhanced payments and benefits to them if their employment is terminated in connection with a change in control of the company.

-Under these agreements, a change in control generally consists of the first to occur of the following:
+Under Mr. Greifeld's amended and restated employment agreement and the agreements of the other named executives (other than Mr. Knight), a change in control generally consists of the first to occur of the following:

-- an acquisition of more than 50% of the company's voting securities (except in limited circumstances); - · the current board of directors (and their approved successors) ceases to constitute a majority of the company's board;

-- the consummation of a merger, consolidation or reorganization, unless (1) the company's voting securities prior to the transaction continue to represent more than 50% of the voting securities of the surviving entity (either by remaining outstanding or being converted into voting securities of the surviving entity) or (2) no person directly or indirectly acquires more than 50% of the company's then outstanding voting securities (other than acquisitions directly from the company); or - the complete liquidation of the company or the sale by the company of all or substantially all of its assets.
+- an acquisition of more than 50% of the company's voting securities (except in limited circumstances); - the current board of directors (and their approved successors) ceases to constitute a majority of the company's board; - the consummation of a merger, consolidation or reorganization, unless (1) the company's voting securities prior to the transaction continue to represent more than 50% of the voting securities of the surviving entity (either by remaining outstanding or being converted into voting securities of the surviving entity) or (2) no person directly or indirectly acquires more than 50% of the company's then outstanding voting securities (other than acquisitions directly from the company); or - the complete liquidation of the company or the sale by the company of all or substantially all of its assets.

-We also have provisions in our Equity Plan relating to the accelerated vesting of equity awards in the event of a change in control.
+We also have provisions in our Equity Plan that provide for the accelerated vesting of outstanding unvested equity awards in the event of a change in control of the company.